microsoft/PowerPlatformConnectors/independent-publisher-connectors/Nederlandse Spoorwegen/Readme.md

 ## Supported Operations

 The connector supports the following operations:
-- `Departures`: List of departures for a specific station
+- `Departures`: List of departures for a specific station.
-- `Arrivals`: List of arrivals for a specific station
+- `Arrivals`: List of arrivals for a specific station.
-- `Journey details`: Returns information about a specific journey
-- `Single trip`: Returns a single trip, based on the given parameters
-- `Calamities`: List of calamities.
-This operation is deprecated.
-Use /api/v3/disruptions instead
-- `International prices`: Returns price information for international trips
-- `Domestic prices`: Returns price information for domestic trips
-- `Stations`: List of stations
+- `Stations`: List of stations.
-- `Trips`: Returns a travel advice for the given parameters
-- `Station disruptions`: List of disruptions relevant for the current station
+- `Station disruptions`: List of disruptions relevant for the current station.
-- `Single disruption`: Returns information on a single disruption/maintenance/calamity
-- `Disruptions`: List of calamities/disruptions/maintenance

 ## Known Issues and Limitations